mattbarton/aussie-1/README.md

 We are planning to use AWS Elastic Beanstalk to minimize the initial DevOps workload.
 Our initial architecture will be based more closely on the conventions associated with the Elastic Beanstalk - see http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.concepts.architecture.html and it's sibling pages.

-e.g. for now, we will *not* use S3 and Cloudfront for serving static resources.
+e.g. for now, we will not use S3 and Cloudfront for serving static resources.
 Instead the web servers will serve up all content, dynamic and static.
 This is a speed-to-market and development cost/time simplification, and can we undone when we need to benefit from the better performance / lower cost of Cloudfront / S3

 We will have a single web app tier on node.js serving up the web-app-private and the web-api which connects to the internet (via the ELB) and to the database, and no separate worker tier (see here for why we might want to split out a worker tier in future: http://www.codingthearchitecture.com/2012/07/20/when_do_you_need_a_3_tier_architecture.html )

+### Notes on security

+* Sessions: Secure session management, including careful use of HTTPS and HTTP for serving content, is critical to maintain user security and confidentiality.
+See https://www.owasp.org/index.php/Session_Management_Cheat_Sheet and https://stormpath.com/blog/everything-you-ever-wanted-to-know-about-node-dot-js-sessions/

 ## Local setup